SherryDong/HapICE/README.md

 # HapICE V1.0

-HapICE (Haplotype Inference for Pseudogene-mediated conversion events based on short-read next-generation sequencing data) is a solution started from the general short-read NGS BAM files and dedicated to imputing the genomic haplotypes of functional/pseudogene pairs that have highly-homologous sequences and gene conversion events frequently occurred, along with result visualization including imputed haplotype, the proportion of gene recombination events between two neighboring informative mutations, and specific reads information.
+HapICE (Haplotype Inference for Pseudogene-mediated conversion events based on short-read next-generation sequencing data) is a solution started from the general short-read NGS BAM files and dedicated to inferring the genomic haplotypes of functional/pseudogene pairs that have highly-homologous sequences and gene conversion events frequently occurred, along with result visualization including inferred haplotype, the proportion of gene recombination events between two neighboring informative mutations, and specific reads information.

 # Require